ManuelSIlvaCav/next-go-project/terraform/README.md

 Prod-simple env is a simple deployment with app runners exposed for easy testing and for product start

 Prod is a more scalable solution with ecs deployments with a load balancer when transitioning is a simple way to evolve the platform

+# Connect to Production database

+1. Get the public key used for the bastion .pem file
+2. Establish an ssh connection to the DNS or public IP of an ec2 instance.
+(This has to be located on a public subnet)
+3. Use this as a tunnel to connect to the RDS database.